pyth-network/pyth-crosschain/ethereum/Deploying.md

 # Merge the network addresses into the artifacts, if some contracts are already deployed.
 npx apply-registry

+# After doing the above steps, you can run the below commands per each network.

+# Load the configuration environment variables for deploying your network. make sure to use right env file.
+# If it is a new chain you are deploying to, create a new env file and commit it to the repo.
+rm -f .env; ln -s .env.prod.xyz .env && set -o allexport && source .env set && set +o allexport

 # Perform the migration
+# You might need to repeat the steps because of busy RPCs.
+# Also, sometimes the gases are not adjusted.
+Please update them with the network
+# explorer gas tracker.
 npx truffle migrate --network $MIGRATIONS_NETWORK

 # Perform this in first time mainnet deployments with Wormhole Receiver.
 (Or when guardian sets are upgraded)